 We explained our case to their office and they agreed with us that we should not be held responsible for the fines associated with the alleged violations.
 BUT….they couldn’t do anything about it.
 What they did do, was give us the name and phone number of a Violations Manager that reviewed our case.
 It took numerous phone calls, and the manager’s assistant was an angel through the whole thing.
 They are obviously busy and we had faxed them like 20 pages of paperwork they had to wade through, but finally…

-The manager told us they agreed with our assessment of the situation and are cancelling the fines and the collection and simply charging our I-Pass account $8 for the tolls the I-Pass somehow missed.
+The manager told us they agreed with our assessment of the situation and are canceling the fines and the collection and simply charging our I-Pass account $8 for the tolls the I-Pass somehow missed.

 Three and a half months after our initial phone calls to the I-Pass customer service.